MariaKousar05/Student_Management_System/README.md

 Maintains in-memory dictionaries for fast access to students, subjects, enrollments, and records.

 ## Important Notes
--Students must exist before enrolling in subjects, marking attendance, or adding grades.
--Subjects must be added before enrolling students.
--Records are automatically created when a student is enrolled in a subject.
--Data files update automatically whenever changes are made through the CLI.
+-Students must exist before enrolling in subjects, marking attendance, or adding grades.\n -Subjects must be added before enrolling students.\n -Records are automatically created when a student is enrolled in a subject.\n -Data files update automatically whenever changes are made through the CLI.